lapatric/lapatric/README.md

 - 👋 Hi, I’m Patrick!
 - 👀 I’m interested in blockchain.
 - 🌱 I’m currently learning full stack blockchain development around EVM networks and more.
-- 💞️ I’m looking to collaborate on exciting projects with my field of interest.
+- 💞️ I’m looking to collaborate on exciting projects within my field of interest.

 <!---
 lapatric/lapatric is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.